github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

    extractor: cpp
    tests: .

+Some extra notes on the following properties:

+- ``dependencies``: This pack depends on the core CodeQL query and library packs for C++.
-The ``dependencies`` property always specifies the core CodeQL pack.
-The ``extractor`` property specifies that all the tests will use the same C++ extractor to create the database for the tests.
-The ``tests`` property specifies the location of the tests.
+- ``extractor``: This specifies that all the tests will use the same C++ extractor to create the database for the tests.
+- ``tests``: This specifies the location of the tests.
 In this case, the tests are in the root folder (and all sub-folders) of the pack.
-Note that there is no ``version`` property for the tests pack since this pack is not meant to be published.
+- ``version``: There is no ``version`` property for the tests pack.
+This prevents test packs from accidentally being published.